OOQQ-dot/sega-saturn-disc-matrix-font/README.md

 Successfully, must add.

 ### how?
-* The code is just a simple array of bits, 64 in size.
+* The code is just a simple array of bits, 6 bits makes up to 64 different characters.
 * The grid is numbered from 0 to 5 to adress each bit.
-* The code is used here to simply encode each game id number, which are all unique.
+* The code is used to encode each game id number, which are all unique.

 THE MATRIX GRID
 ```
 5 3 1
 4 2 0
------ optical reading grid placement orientation
+* * * optical guideline orientation
 ```

-Luckyly, I had enough games (or samples) to have a clear representation of each number (minus number 8), a symbol (-), and 4 letters (P, K, G, S).
+Luckyly, I had enough games (or samples) to have a clear representation of each number (minus number 8), a character (-), and 4 letters (P, K, G, S).
 It was easy to decode the format following a binary pattern and placing the known numbers on it:
 ```
 543210